Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Multi-Objective Preference Learning with Soft-Hard Bounds

-Due to potentially complex relationships across the multiple objectives overwhelming the DM, we assume a single modification of any of the soft and hard bounds for all objectives to encompass the full iteration.
-Since the DM desires to select a single Pareto-optimal point that optimally trades off among the $L$ objectives, we aim to present small, and thus easily navigable, preference queries which are Pareto-optimal and span the high utility regions of the PF at each iteration $m$.
-This can be achieved by maximizing the SHF Utility Ratio below \citep{chen_mosh_2024}:
+Due to potentially complex relationships across the multiple objectives overwhelming the DM, we assume a single modification of any of the soft and hard bounds to be the full iteration.
+At the end of $M$ feedback iterations, we assume the DM selects any previously seen PO points from the $M$ preference queries.
+As a result, our overall objective is to optimize the following SHF Utility Ratio:

-Intuitively, the SHF Utility Ratio is maximized when the points in $f(X_m)$ are Pareto-optimal and span the high utility regions of the PF, as defined by the SHFs $u_{\pmb{\alpha}}$.
+Intuitively, the SHF Utility Ratio is maximized when the points in $f(X_m)$ are PO and span the high utility regions of the PF, as defined by the SHFs $u_{\pmb{\alpha}}$.
 We use Eq. (\ref{shf-utility-ratio}) to evaluate our results in Section \ref{sec:experimental-results}.
-Figure \ref{overall_pipeline} illustrates one iteration of this interactive process.
+Figure \ref{overall_pipeline} illustrates this interactive process.

+To learn the DM's ideal preferences $\pmb{\lambda}^*$ and bounds $\{\pmb{\alpha}^*_S, \pmb{\alpha}^*_H\}$, we maintain and iteratively update posterior probability distributions over these quantities.
+This probabilistic approach captures our uncertainty and informs the active sampling of preference queries $Y$, making up the local component of \methodname. \textit{More details App. \ref{appendix:prob-modeling-sampling}}.